We Welcome Your Application to Join Us!

-On the Snaefellsnes Peninsula, hike the interior and kayak the coast.
+In Landmannalaugar, day hike in Iceland’s Highlands beside natural hot springs.
 On the Laugavegur Route, backpack across black sand deserts and through rich green canyons.

 As soon as you leave the airport, you’ll begin to appreciate just how amazing, how spectacular Iceland is.

 You and your group will start by heading to Landmannalaugar.
 In the heart of Iceland’s Highlands, you’ll warm up your legs on beautiful day hikes past bubbling hot springs, ancient volcanic craters, and breathtaking peaks.

 A backcountry hike along the Laugavegur and Fimmvorduhals routes is next.
 For six days, you’ll hike past colorful rolling hills, steaming geothermal vents, and snowy peaks.
 After ascending Fimmvorduhals pass, over the world’s newest mountains, you’ll finish the hike at the awe-inspiring Skogafoss waterfall.

 We’ll return to Reykjavik via the breathtaking Golden Circle.
 After you leave the backcountry, you’ll explore the natural wonders of the Golden Circle Route on the journey back to Reykjavik.
 Then, you’ll team up with professional guides for a full day of rafting in the Gullfoss Canyon.

 Through all of these adventures, your group will become close.
 That’s the point, really.
 See one of the world’s most arresting landscapes with a group of like-minded adventurers, sharing stories, laughter, and fun every step of the way.